fjpd92/sql-ecommerce-analytics-olist/README.md

 # sql-ecommerce-analytics-olist

+ **Description**

-Complete SQL &amp; BI analytics project using the Olist e-commerce dataset
+A complete SQL &amp; BI analytics project using the Olist e-commerce dataset

-This project analyses the Olist e-commerce dataset using SQL and BI tools.
+This project analyses the Olist e-commerce dataset using SQL and BI tools to support strategic business decisions

-The goal is to practise and show skills in SQL, data modelling, and dashboarding for Data Analyst, BI Developer, and Analytics Engineer roles.
+Link to the dataset: https://www.kaggle.com/datasets/olistbr/brazilian-ecommerce

-🎯 Objectives
+🎯 **Objectives**

-	Explore and clean raw e-commerce data
+- Data exploration and cleaning in SQL

-	Build a simple analytical model (fact + dimensions)
+- Star schema modelling (fact + dimensions)

-Create KPI queries for revenue, customers, products, and delivery performance
+- KPI development for revenue, customers, products, and delivery

-Develop a BI dashboard (Tableau / Looker Studio / Power BI)
+- BI dashboard (Tableau / Looker Studio / Power BI)

-Document key decisions and methods
+- Clear documentation of logic and decisions